romanstrazanec/algorithms/data_structures/README.md

 Methods:

 - isEmpty -> True if empty
-- enqueue -> add item to the end
+- enqueue(item) -> adds item to the end
-- dequeue -> get item from the front and remove it
+- dequeue -> gets item from the front and remove it
-- size    -> get size
+- size -> gets size

 ## Deque